lepidotteri/yarn-berry-typescript-monorepo/README.md

 yarn setup
 ```

-To setup the repo for yourself, run the following command:
+Or to setup the repo for yourself, manually, run the following commands:

 ```bash
 yarn policies set-version berry && yarn set version berry